Cooler, Greener, Wilder Grants

 When can I apply for a grant?

-Applications are now open and close on midnight 1 December 2024.
+Applications are now open and will close 31 October.

 Can I have an extension to the grant application deadline?